valerio-marra/onexmatch/README.md

 In such cases, `onexmatch` retains only the closest **source** match for each **catalog** object.

 Here's a basic usage example using synthetic data.
-A full example is available in `example.ipynb`.
+A full example is available in `example/example.ipynb`.

 ```python
 from onexmatch import onexmatch